The-EleetCoder/100xDevs-FullStack-Cohort/week_1/week_1.5/README.md

 Mayukh
 How are you
 ```
-So as we can see the codes work in a sequence.
-Every line of code waits for its previous one to get executed first and then it gets executed.
+So as we can see, the code works in a sequence.
+Every line of code wait for its previous one to get executed, and then it gets executed.

 **Asynchronous Javascript**:
 ```js